fluree/fluree-nodejs-server/README.md

 ### 1. Start Fluree

-Download and unzip the latest version of [Fluree Community Edition](https://fluree-releases-public.s3.amazonaws.com/fluree-latest.zip#).
+Download and unzip the latest version of [Fluree](https://fluree-releases-public.s3.amazonaws.com/fluree-latest.zip#).

 Navigate to the folder where unzipped Fluree, and run `./fluree_start.sh`.
 If you have Java 8+ installed, this should launch Fluree.
 The Admin UI for the instance is available at `http://localhost:8080`.